 Injuries that Lead to Drug Dependence

-According to the U.S. Department of Labor, back injuries are the number one most common injury in the workplace.
-Many of these injuries can be prevented through the use of mechanical aids, including pneumatic lifts, adjusted-height shelves and conveyors.
+According to OSHA, back injuries are the number one most common injury in the workplace.
+Many of these injuries are preventable through the use of mechanical aids, including pneumatic lifts, adjusted-height shelves and conveyors.
 Ergonomic designs can also make manual lifting safer.
 But despite the availability of these alternatives, many workplaces still focus on speed over safety, which leads to unnecessary injuries.

-These injuries drive people to seek medical attention, which is where opiate addiction often begins.
+These injuries drive people to seek medical attention, which is where opiate medications often begin.
 Whether doctors prescribe narcotics for short-term pain relief or following back surgery, people seeking relief from serious pain are at risk of developing a tolerance to the drugs.
 This increased tolerance quickly becomes an addiction that can only be fed with higher doses of drugs.

 Opiate medications such as Lortab, Norco and Oxycontin are highly addictive.
-Only Lortab addiction treatment can help you break the dependence and still function well on the job.
-If you find yourself needing narcotic pain relief to deal with workplace-related injuries, call us for help at 800-934-1582(Who Answers?) .
+These addictions require specialized care to break dependence while still functioning on the job.
+If you find yourself needing narcotic pain relief to deal with workplace-related injuries, call us for help at 800-934-1582(Sponsored) .

 Drug Abuse Leads to Workplace Injuries